B1.2 Compose and decompose whole numbers up to and including 50, using a variety of tools and strategies, in various contexts.

 Directions

-Play continues until a player or team can form a line of four numbers.
+Play continues until a player or team forms a line of four numbers.
 If the player or team cannot find two numbers that add up to the number on the card, they skip their turn.

 At the end of the game, ask students to identify another way to play the game.